felipeps/clean-tdd-api/README.md

 ## Setup

+Edit the env vars in the `src/main/config/env.ts` file to match your environment.

-Run the following commands build and start a mongodb container:
+Run the following commands to build and start a mongodb container:
 ```bash
 docker:build
 docker:run
 ```

-Run the following commands to install the project dependencies and start the server:
+Run the following commands to install the project dependencies:
 ```bash
 npm i
 ```